hyperdxio/hyperdx/README.md

 # HyperDX

-[HyperDX](https://hyperdx.io) helps engineers figure out why production is broken faster by centralizing and correlating logs, metrics, traces, exceptions and session replays in one place.
+[HyperDX](https://hyperdx.io) helps engineers quickly figure out why production is broken by centralizing and correlating logs, metrics, traces, exceptions and session replays in one place.
 An open source and developer-friendly alternative to Datadog and New Relic.

 <p align="center">
-  <a href="https://www.hyperdx.io/docs">Documentation</a> • <a href="https://discord.gg/FErRRKU78j">Chat on Discord</a>  • <a href="https://api.hyperdx.io/login/demo">Live Demo</a>  • <a href="https://github.com/hyperdxio/hyperdx/issues/new">Bug Reports</a> • <a href="./CONTRIBUTING.md">Contributing</a>
+  <a href="https://www.hyperdx.io/docs">Documentation</a> • <a href="https://hyperdx.io/discord">Chat on Discord</a>  • <a href="https://api.hyperdx.io/login/demo">Live Demo</a>  • <a href="https://github.com/hyperdxio/hyperdx/issues/new">Bug Reports</a> • <a href="./CONTRIBUTING.md">Contributing</a>
 </p>

 - 🕵️ Correlate end to end, go from browser session replay to logs and traces in just a few clicks
 - 🔥 Blazing fast performance powered by Clickhouse
 - 🔍 Intuitive full-text search and property search syntax (ex. `level:err`)
+- ⏱️ Monitor health and performance from HTTP requests to DB queries (APM)
 - 🤖 Automatically cluster event patterns from billions of events
 - 📈 Dashboard high cardinality events without a complex query language
-- 🔔 Set up alerts in just a few clicks
+- 🔔 Set up alerts on logs, metrics, or traces in just a few clicks
 - `{` Automatic JSON/structured log parsing
 - 🔭 OpenTelemetry native